aposazhennikov/stream-audio-to-web/README.md

 # TODO

-- Fix shuffe mode, it doesn't work right now.
+- Fix shuffle mode, it doesn't work right now. - NOT DONE ❌

-- Check how circle play working, after last audio in playlist should play first one
+- Check how circle play working, after last audio in playlist should play first one  - DONE ✅

-- Check how it's work if we addin new audio to folder, while stream working.
+- Check how it's work if we addin new audio to folder, while stream working. - NOT DONE ❌

+- Add HEAD requeests for monitoring DONE ✅

+- Add routes to switch audio forward/backward(It should be available by curl with specific header, to protect from random internet scanners) - NOT DONE ❌